Support the documentation

 The CR is the Core of Neos.

-The content repository is the conceptual core of Neos.
+The Content Repository is the conceptual core of Neos.
 The content in Neos is not stored inside tables of a relational database, but inside a tree-based structure: the so-called Neos Content Repository.
 It can store arbitrary content by managing so called nodes that can have custom properties and child nodes.

-Easily configurable mapping of the 'Content Model'
+Configurable mapping of the 'Content Model'

-Create your NodeTypes that fit your needs
+Create the NodeTypes that fit your needs

 Modelling abstraction layer to the database